xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 /ext/apps_data/quac/06_Lights/Disco_Ball.sub

 Lava_Lamp.rfid 4000
+Neon_Strobe.nfc
 ```

-The first two `.sub` files live in the `/ext/apps_data/quac` folder, which is where `arrive_home.qpl` is located, and will not show up in any UI screen since they are hidden (start with a `.`).
+The first two `.sub` files live in the `/ext/apps_data/quac` folder, which is where `arrive_home.qpl` is located, and they will not show up in any UI screen since they are hidden (they start with a `.`).
 Next, we pause the playlist for 2.5 sec.
-The next two files live elsewhere, but can still be referenced by the playlist.
-Lastly, the RFID signal is transmitted for 4000ms, instead of the duration listed in Quac!
-Settings.
+The next two files live elsewhere, but can still be referenced by the playlist since they are specified via absolute path.
+For the last two signals: the RFID signal is transmitted for 4000ms, instead of the duration listed in Quac!
+Settings, followed by an NFC signal which is transmitted for the default duration.

 ## Sorting and Naming

 The list view UI is based on the sorted file and folder order.
 This is enforced by sorting the actual filenames.
-When there are cases where you need to force a specific order, you can prepend the file and folder names with `XX_` where `X` is a digit between 0-9.
+When there are cases where you need to create a specific order, you can prepend the file and folder names with `XX_` where `X` is a digit between 0-9.
 This will let you place an action called `On` before `Off`, even though when sorted alphabeticaly, `Off` would come before `On`.
 Therefore, you would name your files `00_On.rfid` and `01_Off.rfid`.
 But that looks ugly!
 When the files and folders are rendered for display, any `XX_` prefix will be stripped.
 All underscores will be replaced with spaces.
 Extensions will be stripped.
 Casing is preserved.
 Additionally, all files and folders that begin with a `.` will be ignored when drawing the UI - these are "hidden" files.
 However, they can still be referenced in playlists.
 This keeps the UI uncluttered.

 ## Application Settings